 - Telemarketing: One of the most popular uses of call centers is telemarketing.
 Outsourcing this function is often less expensive than managing it in-house.

 - Collection: Agents can place collection calls for late payments.
 Outsourcing this function is a great way to consistently follow up on unpaid bills without managing them in-house.

 Types of Call Centers

 More and more companies are outsourcing their call center services.
-The call center outsourcing market has a global value of $91.54 billion.
+The call center outsourcing market is expected to reach $156.79 billion by 2029, growing at a CAGR of 7.48%.
 Businesses use outsourced call centers to save on costs, improve redundancy, boost efficiency, and improve customer service quality.

 Here is a closer look at the types of call centers to see which solution is right for you.

 - On-premises call centers: Hardware call centers operate right in your facility.
 Your employees handle the deployment, maintenance, and configuration of your PBS or IP PBX phone systems.

 - Cloud-based call centers: Cloud call centers run on software that a service provider hosts.
 Agents need only a computer and a strong internet connection to access the system.
 On-site call centers differ from cloud solutions because maintenance is the service provider’s responsibility.